Prineville Reservoir: Wildlife

 Prineville Reservoir is a popular place to see waterfowl, shorebirds, and birds of prey in one setting.
-Spring and fall migrations bring common loon, while in summer blue-winged teal, cinnamon teal, spotted sandpiper, American avocet, and black-necked stilt.
+Spring and fall migrations bring common loon, while the visitors in the summer include blue-winged teal, cinnamon teal, spotted sandpiper, American avocet, and black-necked stilt.
 Also seen is the bald eagle, golden eagle, osprey, prairie falcon, and red-tailed hawk, black-throated gray warbler, pinyon jay, and ash-throated flycatcher.
 Willow shrubbery may hold orange-crowned warbler and gray catbird.

 Non-avian wildlife in the area include bats, black bear, coyotes, red fox, gray fox, bobcat, lynx, mountain lion, mule deer, elk, black tailed deer, pronghorn, badger, striped skunk, spotted skunk, porcupine, rockchuck, rabbits, squirrels, chipmunks, raccoons, snakes, and other assorted small mammals, reptiles, and amphibians.

 Astronomy

 In 2021, Prineville Reservoir State Park was announced as an IDA Dark Sky Place, the first in Oregon.
 The group that uses this state park for parties or activities is the Oregon Observatory, which hosts their annual star party at the day use area.
+For those who go only stay the night to go stargazing, the Oregon State Parks department asks that people printing out and complete the free Stargazing Permit to be put on the car dashboard.